Richemont's Lancel: a risky bet on a struggling brand

 “What Lancel needs in an electric shock in terms of design, marketing, store concept and image,” says Boston Consulting Group senior partner Jean-Marc Bellaiche.

-Analysts say Lancel needs to enter the accessible segment of the luxury market, alongside Coach (COH.N), Michael Kors (KORS.N) and Longchamp with handbags costing 200-800 euros.
+Analysts say Lancel needs to enter the accessible segment of the luxury market, alongside Coach, Michael Kors and Longchamp with handbags costing 200-800 euros.

 Lancel lost credibility at the high end of the luxury market by offering excessive discounts and putting out staid, old-fashioned designs, such as the Brigitte Bardot bag in 2010 - a 1970s style version of the bucket bag - and the document holder Isabelle Adjani bag in 2008.

-“Lancel’s products, while perfectly fine, look a bit dated and are not a must-buy,” said Hugh Devlin, a consultant at legal firm Withers LLP, who specializes in luxury and fashion brands.
+“Lancel’s products, while perfectly fine, look a bit dated and are not a must-buy,” said Hugh Devlin, a consultant at legal firm Withers LLP, who specialises in luxury and fashion brands.

 “With the right creative team and strategy, that could definitely change but whoever buys it will need to be prepared to take a risk.”